opendocsg/slw-judgments-backfill/2001_SGHC_119/report.md

 **_Fax dated 9 February 1999 from the Official Receiver to KWP_**

 104\.
-In _Shimizu Corporation v Lim Tiang Chuan_ [1993] 3 SLR 77, L P Thean J (as he then was) had to consider a clause in identical terms as the Clause 8 before me.
+In _Shimizu Corporation v Lim Tiang Chuan_ <span class="citation">[1993] 3 SLR 77</span>, L P Thean J (as he then was) had to consider a clause in identical terms as the Clause 8 before me.
 He said, at p 85C, that in connection with the insurers defence, it was necessary to refer to their pleadings, to see precisely what they have pleaded.
 At p 87D, he stated the well-known principle that parties are bound by their pleadings.

 105\.
 Paragraphs 12 and 13 of HIs Amended Defence states: